facebookresearch/fairo/tools/annotation_tools/template_tool/README.md

 ## Save and Upload
 On `Save Annotations`, the current command and parse tree are saved to `command_dict_pairs.json` in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/`.

-On `Create Dataset from Annotations`, the new data pairs in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/command_dict_pairs.json` are first postprocessed into the format required for droidlet NLU components (fill span ranges, remove empty keys), using `~/droidlet/tools/data_processing/autocomplete_postprocess.py`.
+On `Create Dataset`, the new data pairs in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/command_dict_pairs.json` are first postprocessed into the format required for droidlet NLU components (fill span ranges, remove empty keys), using `~/droidlet/tools/data_processing/autocomplete_postprocess.py`.

 By default, the results are written to a new file under `~/droidlet/craftassist/agent/datasets/full_data/autocomplete_<DATE>.txt`.
 If you want to overwrite an existing data file, you need to specify the source file and output path in args, eg.